 • Collect halved fruit peels from oranges and lemons.
 Keep one-half intact and cut out a floral-shaped opening in the other half.

-• Melt the wax from old candles and pour it into a tea light mold.
+• Melt the wax from old candles and pour it into a tea light mould.
 Place a wick made of cotton or twine in the wax.
 Light this and place it in the bottom half of the fruit peel.
 Cover it with the top half such that the flame is seen through the floral-shaped opening.

 • The warmth of the candle inside the fruit peel will fill your home with a citrus scent.